 Platforms like Google, Facebook, Twitter, and many more offer the possibility to advertise your business on their media.
 These can be search ads, video ads on YouTube, display ads on these platforms' ad networks, or targeted ads that appear on your target audience's social media newsfeed.

 The platforms will serve targeted ads to people based on demographic or location information you select.
 You can also upload customer lists and create lookalike audiences based on their demographics or simply retarget your website visitors who didn't convert on their first visit.

 Paid ads are a great way to get quick results.
 However, you need to offset the revenue they generate against the cost of paying for ads.

 Organic marketing involves producing content to attract an audience.
 You can write blogs, do YouTube videos, grow your audience on social media, or even hire influencers.

 The main thing to do is define your ideal audience.
 Figure out where they hang out and find a way to get your message in front of them.

 This approach takes longer to produce results, but the effects are long-lasting.

 Of course, paid and organic marketing are not the only ways to boost your online visibility.
 There are, for example, numerous industry-specific listing sites where you can add your company.

-Furthermore, being active in real life and focusing on building a strong brand also helps your online marketing efforts.
+Furthermore, being active in real life and building a strong brand helps your online marketing efforts.
 You can consider arranging or participating in events, starting a loyalty program, advertising in local newspapers, etc.

 If you follow all our steps, you'll have a direct booking website up and running in no time.
 You can use a rental website builder or a CMS, register your domain, and find a web host to quickly get things up and running.
 However, rentals differ from one-way e-commerce, so it's worth exploring rental software solutions.